Coronavirus (COVID-19): Important Financial Aid Updates and FAQs

 The Office of Student Financial Aid continues to award these funds and the application will be available until funding is exhausted.

 The application period for students affected by the pandemic disruption during the winter semester ended July 31, 2020.
-The WSU CARES Higher Education Emergency Relief Funding application for students enrolled in the 2020-21 academic year is now open.
-Awards will be made until funding is exhausted.
+The WSU CARES Higher Education Emergency Relief Funding application for students enrolled in the 2020-21 academic year is closed.
+Awards were made until funding was exhausted.

 Under U.S. Department of Education rules for the program, these funds can be awarded to students who are eligible for federal financial aid.
 This includes undergraduate, graduate, and professional school students enrolled at WSU and pursuing degree programs.